July 4, 2022

 • paid_btn_url (String)

 Optional.
-URL of the button.
+URL opened using the button.

 Transfer